The Astro-Primordial Black Hole Merger Rates: a Reappraisal: Preliminaries

 \section{Preliminaries}

 In this work we focus on the Milky Way globular clusters (MWGCs) and adopt the MWGC parameters inferred using the data from the catalog provided in Ref.~\cite{harris2010new}\footnote{The catalog is available online at \href{https://www.physics.mcmaster.ca/~harris/mwgc.dat}{https://www.physics.mcmaster.ca/~harris/mwgc.dat}.}, as was adopted recently in \cite{Kritos:2020fjw}.
 In particular, the catalog provides information on the masses, concentrations, central densities and size of the baryonic mass distribution of the clusters.
 We assume a King profile \cite{King1962} for the mass distribution of stars in each globular cluster (GC).
 For the normalization of the mass density profile we take the value of the profile at $r=0$ to match the central density value as provided by the catalog in Ref.~\cite{harris2010new}.
 We denote by $M_\text{ h}$ the half-mass contained within the half-mass radius $r_\text{ h}$ of the cluster.
 We also write $M_\text{ cl}=2M_\text{ h}$ for the cluster's total mass.
-For simplicity, we neglect the evolution of clusters through time assuming all GCs to have a lifetime of $T_\text{ cl} \simeq10$ Gyr \cite{Kritos:2020fjw,Valcin:2020vav,Flitter:2020bky}, and the spin of the BHs in the analysis.
+For simplicity, we keep into account the evolution of clusters through time in an effective way by fixing the fraction of retained BHs in binaries in order to match the results of the numerical simulation performed in Ref.~\cite{Chatterjee:2016hxc}, see Sec.~\ref{catalysis_section} for details.
+Furthermore, we assume all GCs to have a lifetime of $T_\text{ cl} \simeq10$ Gyr \cite{Kritos:2020fjw,Valcin:2020vav,Flitter:2020bky}, and neglect the spin of the BHs in the analysis.
 The number density of globular clusters (GCs) in the local universe is estimated using the conventional value of $n_\text{ GC}=2.4^{+0.9}_{-0.9}\,\text{Mpc}^{-3}$ \cite{Rodriguez:2016kxx,PortegiesZwart:1999nm,Antonini:2020xnd,Kremer:2020wtp,Flitter:2020bky}.
 In any case, our final results for the merger rate density will scale proportional to this number density.

 It turns out that the merger rate considering dynamical scenarios in stellar clusters depends strongly on the structural characteristics of these environments.
 Specifically, the density, velocity and total number of species (ABHs and PBHs) that are merging affect significantly our results for the merger rates.
 For instance, low density environments or high velocity dispersions results in small capture rate between two BHs.
 For these reasons, in the rest of this section we will review all of the above in the context we are interested in.